hasura/architect-graphql-workshop/README.md

 - Users: Users who are browsing and purchasing items
 - Products: Inventory of products on sale
 - Orders: Order information
-- Order Details: More details for an order

 ## Exploring the GraphQL API